Stal̕əw̓asəm Bridge: Construction

-In February 2021, contractors began installing piles to form the foundation of the bridge tower.
+In February 2021, construction began on the replacement bridge with an expected opening in 2024.
 This work was temporarily suspended to protect fish habitat.
+In 2024, the opening date was pushed back to late 2025.

 In the second quarter of 2025, the main span was successfully connected to the south approach, creating a continuous deck into Surrey.
-By mid-2025, crews were installing barriers, utilities, and expansion joints, with paving scheduled for later in third quarter.
+By mid-2025, crews were installing barriers, utilities, and expansion joints, with paving scheduled for later in the third quarter.

-The project budget is CA$1.637 billion, managed by the Transportation Investment Corporation under British Columbia's Community Benefits Agreement.
-Once the new bridge opens, the existing Pattullo Bridge, built in 1937, will be removed.

 In September 2025, Wendy Itagawa, the executive director of the project, told Surrey City Council that the bridge would open in December 2025.
-She stated there would be a week where neither the Pattullo Bridge or its replacement would be open to traffic.
+Itagawa stated there would be a week where neither the Pattullo Bridge or its replacement would be open to traffic.
+One northbound lane was opened on December 24, 2025, before being closed again on January 5, 2026, for further work.
+A planned closure of both the old and new bridges began on February 6, 2026, and lasted a week.
+On February 14, 2026, all four lanes were opened instead of the planned 3 lanes.